-The Nominating & Corporate Governance Committee identifies nominees by first determining whether current Board members are willing to continue to serve.
-If any Board member does not wish to continue to serve, or if the Committee or Board decides not to nominate a member for re-election, then the Committee identifies the desired skills and experience in light of the criteria outlined above.
+The Nominating & Corporate Governance Committee identifies nominees by first determining whether current Board members are willing to continue to serve and the appropriate size of the Board.
+If any Board member does not wish to continue to serve, if the Committee or Board decides not to nominate a member for re-election, or if there is otherwise a vacancy on the Board, then the Committee identifies the desired skills and experience in light of the criteria outlined above.
 The Committee then seeks potential Director candidates through recommendations from the Board, senior management, stockholders, and third parties.
 The Committee may retain a search consultant to supplement potential Board candidates if it deems it advisable.

 Each of Messrs.
-Adams, Kyees and Roth were chosen to be a Director nominee because the Board and Nominating & Corporate Governance Committee believe that he has demonstrated leadership experience, specific industry experience, and experience with capital market transactions.
-The Board and the Committee believe that these skills and qualifications, combined with each Director's background and ability to work in a positive and collegial fashion, benefit the Company and its stockholders by creating a strong and effective Board.
+Brutocao and Doody and Ms. Hyde were nominated for re-election as a Director because the Board and Nominating & Corporate Governance Committee believe that they have demonstrated leadership experience, deep knowledge of the Company, specific industry experience, and experience with capital market transactions.
+Ms. DePree was identified as a potential board nominee by a search consultant and was appointed to the Board because of her significant experience with supply chain management in the retail industry.
+The Board and the Committee believe that the skills and qualifications of each of the nominees, combined with each Director's background and ability to work in a positive and collegial fashion, benefit the Company and its stockholders by creating a strong and effective Board.